-A portion of this hands-on workshop will be held at Green Eileen's Seattle warehouse.
+A portion of this hands-on workshop will be held at Fisher Found's Seattle warehouse.

 One of the blueprints of lean transformations, a value-stream map (VSM) is a paper-and-pencil representation of every process in the material and information flow along with key performance metrics and other data.
 It differs significantly from tools such as process mapping or layout diagrams because it includes information flow as well as material flow.
 Among other benefits, VSMs can help you:

 - Improve the overall flow of value to the customer and deliver the biggest benefits

 - Identify and eliminate process and system waste

 - Avoid the common mistake of "cherry-picking" individual lean techniques, which creates isolated islands of improvement and limited benefits

 - Reveal where lean techniques, such as kaizen events, could be utilized for maximum effects